Top 12 Caves In Kerala: Learn About The History Amidst Nature

 Photo: RealityImages / Shutterstock

 Edakkal Cave is located in the Wayanad district of Kerala.
 This cave is famous for its rock engravings on the walls of the cave.
-This cave dates back to the prehistoric era and offers insights into the life of the earliest humans in the subcontinent.
-One can reach the Edakkal cave, while trekking in the forests and then, you will come across rock engravings of humans and animals which also date back to the prehistoric age.
+It is among the historical caves in Kerala that date back to the prehistoric era and offer insights into the life of the earliest humans in the subcontinent.
+One can reach the Edakkal cave while trekking in the forests, and then, you will come across rock engravings of humans and animals, which also date back to the prehistoric age.
+Like many other dangerous caves in Kerala, Edakkal requires careful trekking due to its rugged terrain and natural conditions.

 2. Pandavan Para